Click the photo to open the full infographic.

-XLR cables are found on all sorts of devices, but particularly microphones, speakers, PA systems, DMX lights, and certain instruments.
+Thanks to their lengthy history, XLR cables are found on all sorts of devices, from the very old to the very new, but they are particularly common with microphones, speakers, PA systems, DMX lights, and certain instruments.
 XLR cables are a great way to connect these sorts of devices to mixers and stage speakers to guarantee a clear and crisp signal, whether you’re running a short six foot cable, or a longer one that extends 50 feet.

 Not all XLR cables are created equal.
 Cable Matters’ own XLR cables are designed for professional use, with strain relief on the connector, gold plated XLR pins for increased durability over long time use, and individual insulation and foil shielding for the internal wires, to further improve noise protection for the signal.
 You’ll also find plenty of XLR converter cables for XLR to 3.5mm, XLR to TRS, and XLR to RCA cables.

-Speakon cables don’t see any use in the consumer device space, and are most commonly used for connecting together professional speakers and amplifiers.
+SpeakOn cables don’t see any use in the consumer device space and are considered by most to be the industry standard for connecting together professional speakers and amplifiers.
 Although they are typically unbalanced, they are still a popular alternative to 1/4-inch speaker cables thanks to their ability to lock in place to avoid accidental disconnection during live performances.
-They also often come with reinforced cable braiding to improve durability, reducing wear and tear.
+They’re also rated to handle a higher level of electrical currents than other audio cable types, including TRS and XLR, and often come with reinforced cable braiding to improve durability and reduce wear and tear.

-As speakon cables are solely designed to be used in high current audio systems, they can be used with impunity for speaker and amplifier connections.
-Before their development, there was the possibility of using low-current microphone or instrument cables to connect speakers.
-The distinctive look of speakon cables further helps them stand out from other cables of similar size or construction.
+As SpeakOn cables are solely designed to be used in high-current audio systems, they can be used with impunity for speaker and amplifier connections.
+Before their development, there was the possibility of using a low-current microphone or instrument cables to connect speakers, but with the development of SpeakOn in the late 1980s, and its subsequent adoption by most amplifier manufacturers, there’s little reason to use anything else.
+The distinctive look of SpeakOn cables further helps them stand out from other cables of similar size or construction.

-For connecting devices that don’t have the speakon connection, there is also the possibility of using 1/4-inch speaker cable to speakon cable adapter cables.
-Do note, however, that there are different types of speakon cables, some designed for higher powered bi-amped configurations.
-Speakon cables not rated for such use, will not be viable.
+For connecting devices that don’t have the SpeakOn connection, there is also the possibility of using a 1/4-inch speaker cable to SpeakOn cable adapter cables.
+Do note, however, that there are different types of SpeakOn cables, some designed for higher-powered bi-amped configurations.
+SpeakOn cables not rated for such use, will not be viable.

 Speaker Cables / Banana Plugs